itsbrex/complexity/README.md

 ## 💖 Keep the project alive

-Maintaining this open-source project demands considerable time and dedication.
-If you find value in this work, please consider financially supporting me via:
+This polished and feature-rich extension is the result of countless hours of dedicated development and refinement.
+If you appreciate the attention to detail and ongoing improvements, please consider supporting the development through:

 - [Ko-fi](https://ko-fi.com/pnd280)
 - [PayPal](https://paypal.me/pnd280)